-By following the steps outlined above, the business structure that we ultimately recommend for our clients is based not only on best-practices in franchising and within the client’s industry, but also on a close examination of our client’s culture, goals, business economics, and the resources available to implement a franchise program.
+By following the steps outlined above, the business structure and franchising strategy that we ultimately recommend for our clients is based not only on best-practices in franchising and within the client’s industry, but also on a close examination of our client’s culture, goals, business economics, and the resources available to implement a franchise program.

-To learn more about how this business planning process can help provide you with your best chance of success in franchising, contact us.
-Email us at firstname.lastname@example.org, or call one of our consultants at 708-957-2300.
+To learn more about how this franchising strategy and business planning process can help provide you with your best chance of success in franchising, contact us.
+Email us at email@example.com, or call one of our consultants at 708-957-2300.
 And be sure to request our free video on How to Franchise Your Business – which will go into greater detail on this important topic.